JudeSousou1/JudeSousou1/README.md

 ####
 - 🎓 4th-year Software Engineering Co-op student @ McGill University
 - 💻 Passionate about AI and Machine Learning
+- 👩🏻‍💻 Interned as a Full-Stack Developer Intern @ a startup called DriveTech from May-July 2025
+- 🗓️ Interned as a Java Development Intern @ ProgressSoft Corporation from May-August 2024
 ##

 ## Technical Skills: